 4.4 Environmental Management System

-including the processes needed and their interactions, in accordance with the requirements of this
+To achieve the intended outcomes, including enhancing its environmental performance, the organization shall establish, implement, maintain, and continually improve an environmental management system, including the processes needed and their interactions, in accordance with the requirements of this

 International Standard.